-Australian money is easy to work with, as it comes in a variety of different colours and sizes for ease of identification.
+Australian money is easy to work with, as it comes in a variety of different colors and sizes for ease of identification.

 The money in Australia consists of both banknotes and coins, and the denominations rise in value from 5¢ to $100.

-While the banknotes and coins of the Australian currency are generally easier to differentiate from each other than those of other counties such as the U.S. currency, it’s still a good idea to become familiar with the denominations beforehand.
-Learning to associating different values with color and size is a practical way to prevent confusion.
+While the banknotes and coins of the Australian currency are generally easier to differentiate from each other than those of other countries such as the U.S. currency, it’s still a good idea to become familiar with the denominations beforehand.
+Learning to associate different values with color and size is a practical way to prevent confusion.

 Australian banknotes, which may be referred to as bills in other countries, are all of higher value than the coins.

 In order of denomination, they are as follows: